MercersKitchen/Music-Player-github.io/Processing-Java Lessons/Structured/README.md

 CAUTION: ERRORs (bugs) are sometimes built in since identifying errors is part of learning

-Recommened Programs and Steps to Know about
-- Reminders and Foci, <a href="">tba</a>
-- Static Programs,

 ---

 # TBA, Reminders and Foci